 }

-- Open your Unreal Engine project.
+- Open your Unreal Engine project

-- Go to Window → Developer Tools → Output Log.
+- Go to Window → Developer Tools → Output Log

-- Filter the output by typing "LogMCP" in the filter box.
+- Filter by “LogMCP”

-You should see messages similar to these:
+You should see messages like:

 [2025-03-31 12:51:00] MCP: Server running on port 55557